jiipeezz/Router-cfg-automation/thesis.md

 22. Repeat 19.
 23. Repeat 20.

-This is the current process of router configuration by hand.
-The process includes lots of clicking and browsing, which obviously takes time.
-Also, chances are that the user does something wrong and it had to be debugged and fixed.
+This is the current process of router configuration done by hand.
+The process includes lots of clicking and browsing to files, which obviously takes time.
+Also, chances are that the person congifuring the router does something wrong and it had to be debugged and fixed later.

 ## The current process of updating Excel